joinpursuit/AC_4_Web/units/react/lessons/react_router_2/react_router_2.md

 ]
 ```

-Where each object represents a pet, with an `id` a `name` and a `species`.
+Where each object represents a pet, with an `id`, a `name` and a `species`.
 This file exports two methods that allow accessing the array:

 ```js
 const getAll = () => pets;